This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 However, note that potato fruits aren’t edible, unlike most other plants.
 This fruit is only meant to house the seeds, which is essential for the growth of other potato plants.

 Again, just like the fruits, the flowers from these potato plants are not edible either.
-Apart from the tubers that we consume, all the other parts of a potato plant contain solanine.
+Apart from the tubers we consume, a potato plant’s other parts contain solanine.
 Solanine is a toxic chemical that leads to headaches, abdominal pain, diarrhea, and other unpleasant symptoms.
 In some worse cases, consuming too much solanine can even lead to death.

 Therefore, once you remove the flowers from your potato plants, ensure they are out of children’s reach, especially in places they play.
 Potato flowers are usually enticing to your kids, so they can quickly ingest them.
 Don’t forget to watch out for pets since solanine affects them equally.